-Recognized as one of Canada's Top 100 Employers (2021) and Greater Toronto's Top Employers (2021):
+Recognized as one of Canada's Top 100 Employers (2023) and Greater Toronto's Top Employers (2023):

-Mediacorp Canada Inc. staff editors (Nov 12, 2020)
+Mediacorp Canada Inc. staff editors (Nov 17, 2022)

-Here are some of the reasons why TD Bank Group was selected as one of Canada's Top 100 Employers (2021) and Greater Toronto's Top Employers (2021):
+Here are some of the reasons why TD Bank Group was selected as one of Canada's Top 100 Employers (2023) and Greater Toronto's Top Employers (2023):